allianceauth/allianceauth/docs/installation/auth/gunicorn.md

 ## Restarting Gunicorn
 In the past when you made changes you restarted the entire Apache server.
 This is no longer required.
 When you update or make configuration changes that ask you to restart Apache, instead you can just restart Gunicorn:

-`sudo supervisorctl restart aauth-gunicorn`, or the service name you chose for it.
+`sudo supervisorctl restart myauth-gunicorn`, or the service name you chose for it.